Siege of Catubig: Battle

 On the morning of April 15, General Vicente Lukban gives an order to Col. Enrique Daguhob to attack the Americans in Catubig.
-Under the command of Col. Enrique Daguhob and hundreds of Filipino guerillas attacked American forces, armed with bolos, pistols, spears, and Mausers.
+Under the command of Col. Enrique Daguhob, hundreds of Filipino guerillas attacked American forces, armed with bolos, pistols, spears, and Mausers.
 The guerillas used cannon and rifles to drive the entire regiment into the church.

 After two days of withstanding fire and attempts to set the church ablaze, the Americans retreated to the river.
 Setting fire to their barracks, the Americans made for the river, but the Filipinos were ready and the American retreat lost all coordination and in the panic 19 were killed and 3 wounded as they claimed.
 The American survivors reached the river bank and dug makeshift trenches with their bayonets.
 The Americans held out for another two days, though the Filipinos were only 100 yards away.
 They kept the guerillas in check until a rescue party in the steamer Lao Aug came to their aid.

 Aftermath

 The bloody battle was reported by the American media, and Henry T. Allen was criticized for his pacification campaign with its isolated garrisons.
-Allen the directed that "a proper punishment be effected on the Catubig Valley."
+Allen then directed that "a proper punishment be effected on the Catubig Valley."

 It was said that all soldiers of the 43rd, 19 were killed and 3 were wounded, although some sources state the number of killed at 31.
 The Philippine losses claim to be at 150, US Army accounts claims it even higher.
 The survivors of Company C, who were nearly annihilated during the Balangiga massacre, also claimed extremely high losses on the Filipino side.